Europe 363: Julian’s Persian Campaign

 ?
 Nov 361–26 Jun 363 Reign of Julian

-Learning of Constantius II’s death, the thirty-year-old Julian marched into Constantinople, where he was greeted as emperor upon his arrival in early December 361.
+Learning of Constantius II’s death, the thirty-year-old Julian marched into New Rome (Constantinople), where he was greeted as emperor upon his arrival in early December 361.
 Julian immediately began to enact a series of reforms to restore traditional Roman values, most notably in his rejection of Christianity in favor of Paganism—earning him the epithet ‘the Apostate’ by church leaders—and his push for austerity.
 In June 363, after a reign of just twenty months, he was killed on campaign in Persia, ending any chance his policies might have had. in wikipedia

 ?
 Dec 361–26 Jun 363 Apostacy of Julian

-Almost as soon as he was recognized as emperor in Constantinople in December 363, Julian openly rejected Christianity and set about restoring the traditional Roman religion that he himself had long secretly practiced.
+Almost as soon as he was recognized as emperor in New Rome (Constantinople) in December 363, Julian openly rejected Christianity and set about restoring the traditional Roman religion that he himself had long secretly practiced.
 His efforts, however, were often undermined by missteps, as well as omens that could be attributed to the seismic activity that had been troubling the Eastern Mediterranean over the past few years: Nicomedia and Nicaea were hit by earthquakes soon after he visited them; his attempt to rebuild the Temple of Jerusalem was cancelled when flames erupted from its foundations; and Constantinople was shaken by quakes at the beginning of his Persian campaign.
 Whatever potential Julian’s religious policies had, they were abandoned when he died in June 363, making him the Roman Empire’s last pagan emperor. in wikipedia

 9 Apr 363 Julian’s invasion of Persia